 Is Starbucks pumpkin bread gluten free?

 Sadly Starbucks pumpkin bread is not gluten free.
 In fact, Starbucks doesn’t so much in the way of cakes that is gluten free at all!
-If you’re a pumpkin spice latte fan you can read my guide to gluten free PSL in the UK to help with the drinks side of things!
+If you’re a pumpkin spice latte fan you can read my guide to gluten free Pumpkin Spice Latte in the UK to help with the drinks side of things!

 Slices of gluten free pumpkin bread.